|Application Due||March 15, 2022|

 |Contact||Shanon Dickerson, Director of Study Abroad|

-The Ecole d’Ingénieurs de PURPAN’s Summer Study Abroad Program offers an on-campus program in June and an optional internship in July.
+The Ecole d’Ingénieurs de PURPAN’s Summer Study Abroad Program offers an on-campus program in May/June and an optional internship in June/July.
 Students choose between these two options when they apply for the program.

 The on-campus component of the program consists of lectures in English coupled with field trips and intensive French courses.
 During most weekends, cultural visits and excursions are organized in the South-West of France.